rasta0981/Arduino_fun/README.md

 Provides a learning and testing environment for myself to better understand microcontrolers.
 All code utilized here is publicly avaiable and is not owned or created by myself
 ------------------------------------------------------------------------------------
-temp_sensor.ino > utilizes dht11 hum/temp sensor to report serial data information
+1. temp_sensor.ino > utilizes dht11 hum/temp sensor to report serial data information

-blink-2.ino > esp32 board connected to thr random LEDs
+2. blink-2.ino > esp32 board connected to three random LEDs

-print_rectangles.ino > esp32 CYD displaying RED/GOLD/GREEN flag
+3. print_rectangles.ino > esp32 CYD displaying RED/GOLD/GREEN flag

-mic_drop.ino > esp32 board connected to sound sensor
+4. mic_drop.ino > esp32 board connected to sound sensor